rey/reyhan.org/_posts/2015-03-29-fun-with-temperature-sensors.markdown

 ### Create a data file

 We want to create a data file that can be used to build a graph.
-I imagine `gnuplot` could probably work from the unsanitised `./pcsensor` output but since I've never used `gnuplot` before, coupled with the fact that I'm impatient:
+I imagine `gnuplot` could probably work from the unsanitised `pcsensor` output but since I've never used `gnuplot` before, coupled with the fact that I'm impatient:

     # Get `pcsensor` output and throw it in a temporary file